 Morganite is a relative newcomer when it comes to engagement rings, but has been gaining popularity in the past two years.
 The results confirm this with 2% of engagement rings featuring a morganite stone.

 In total, our survey recorded over 50 different stones.
-Which just goes to show there aren’t any rules when it comes to choosing the perfect engagement ring.
+This just goes to show there aren’t any rules when it comes to choosing the perfect engagement ring.

 Did yours make the cut?